 Radiance and irradiance measurements with ICE-Pro

-A total of 173 and 89 vertical light profiles were measured in 2015 and 2016, respectively, using a factory-calibrated ICE-Pro (an ice-floe version of the C-OPS, or Compact-Optical Profiling System, from Biospherical Instruments Inc.).
+A total of 173 and 89 vertical radiometric profiles were measured in 2015 and 2016, respectively, using a factory-calibrated ICE-Pro (an ice-floe version of the C-OPS, or Compact-Optical Profiling System, from Biospherical Instruments Inc.).
 The ICE-Pro was equipped with radiometers for both downward plane irradiance (Ed, W m-2 nm-1) and either upward irradiance (Eu, W m-2 nm-1 ) in 2015 or upward radiance (Lu, W m-2 sr-1 nm-1) in 2016.
 The profiles were taken at two sites, separated by approximately 40 m.
 In order to perform the profiles, the ICE-Pro was deployed through auger holes that had been drilled at distances of 82 and 113 m from the tent and cleaned of ice chunks.
 Once the ICE-Pro was underneath the ice layer, fresh clean snow was shovelled back into the hole to avoid, as much as possible, having a bright spot above the sensors (see supplementary Fig. B1 and Table B1).
 The frame was then manually lowered at a rate of approximately 0.3 m s-1.
 The above-surface reference sensor was fixed on a steady tripod installed approximately 2 m above the ice surface and above all neighbouring camp features.
-Data processing and validation were performed using a protocol inspired by that of Smith1984, which is now used by several space agencies.
+Data processing and validation were performed using a protocol inspired by that of Smith1984, which is now used by several space agencies for their Ocean Colour algorithms validation activities.
 Measurements were taken between 380 and 875 nm at 19 discrete spectral wavebands.
-Vertical profiles were usually measured in duplicates or triplicates.
-Time series of daily photosynthetically active radiation (PARwavelengths) at the sea-ice/water interface (1.3 m depth) are shown in Fig. 5.
+Vertical profiles were usually performed in duplicates or triplicates.
+Time series of daily photosynthetically active radiation (PAR, computed from the 19 spectral irradiance values) at the sea-ice/water interface (1.3 m depth) are shown in Fig. 5.
 In 2016, PAR started to increase rapidly in the second week of May, compared to early June in 2015.
 Overall, PAR at 1.3 m in the water column was also greater in 2016 than in 2015 and reached the threshold of 0.415 mol of photons m-2 d-1, above which light is sufficient for net growth (Letelier2004), a few days earlier.
 Further information about in situ underwater irradiance and radiance measurements can be found in Massicotte2018.

 Underwater photos and videos of ice bottom